Dot-Marie Jones: Acting career

 Jones, who originally had no acting aspirations, was discovered at a bodybuilding competition by Shirley Eson of American Gladiators fame.
 Eson urged Jones to audition for the Gladiators-like Knights and Warriors, and Jones got the part, becoming one of the few female warriors.
 Jones was also offered a position in professional wrestling, but turned it down because, she said it was "too fakey."

-After Knights and Warriors finished after one season she became a bit actor.
+After Knights and Warriors finished after one season, she became a bit actor.
 She played small roles in several television series throughout the 1990s and 2000s and breaking into feature films in the late 1990s, including the cult film The Boondock Saints.
 While acting, Jones kept up her involvement with arm wrestling.
 In 1995, her biceps measured 17+1/2 in.

 Jones' first recurring role after Knights was as a character named "Dot" on the popular show Married... with Children in the mid-90s.
 She appeared in five episodes over two seasons.
 Jones' next break was on the kids show Lizzie McGuire as Coach Kelly.
 Since then, she has appeared in popular shows Nip/Tuck, Desperate Housewives, and Prison Break.
 Dot Jones co-starred with Hilary Duff in Lizzie McGuire.
 They were later reunited for Material Girls.

 Jones, being a fan of Glee and having worked with series co-creator Ryan Murphy on Nip/Tuck and Pretty/Handsome, asked co-executive producer Brad Falchuk during an encounter at a supermarket if she could be on the show.
-Soon after, the character of Coach Shannon Beiste in Glee was created for her.
+Soon after, the character of coach Shannon Beiste in Glee was created for her.
 She guest starred in seasons two, three, four, and five, and was a main cast member for the sixth and final season.
 The show allowed her to showcase her singing abilities.
 Her first song was "One Bourbon, One Scotch, One Beer" with Matthew Morrison's character Will Schuester.
 It was featured on Glee: The Music, The Complete Season Two.
 She also recorded versions of Taylor Swift's "Mean" and Dolly Parton's "Jolene".
 These were included on the album Glee: The Music, The Complete Season Three.

+She also appeared in Jane the Virgin and Modern Family.

 Jones appeared on Logo TV's RuPaul's Drag U as a visiting professor in July 2011, during the second season.

 Personal life

 Jones married Bridgett Casteen on December 21, 2013.
-The two first met in December 2010 and Jones proposed on October 4, 2013, during Anaheim Gay Days.
+The two first met in December 2010 and Jones proposed on October 4, 2013, during Gay Days Anaheim.